DeShawn Stevenson: Early life

 Stevenson was born in Fresno, California.
 His father, Darryl Stevenson, never married his mother Genice Popps, and eventually was forcibly placed in a facility after threatening family members and diagnosed as schizophrenic.
 Darryl signed a court order agreeing he had a duty to support his son, but eventually murdered his own mother Clara by strangling her; he died of cancer at the age of 36 in prison.
 DeShawn's name was tattooed on his chest.
 Due to the absence of his father, DeShawn lived with his godparents in Easton, California.
 He played high school ball at the same school where his father had played, and won a state championship his junior year.

 Stevenson signed with the Kansas Jayhawks in the fall of his senior year.
 Jayhawks head coach Roy Williams called him his "most gifted recruit ever".
 As a senior, Stevenson averaged 30.4 points, 9.7 rebounds and 6.2 assists a game.
 He was named to the McDonald's All-American team and scored 25 points to lead the West to a 146–120 win, and won the slam-dunk contest.
-Stevenson's mother advised him not to go straight to the NBA, but after there were irregularities with his SAT test, Stevenson did indeed enter the league straight out of high school.
+Stevenson's mother advised him not to go straight to the NBA, but after there were irregularities with his SAT test, because he claimed he didn't know any answers because his girlfriend allegedly did all his homework in high school, Stevenson did indeed enter the league straight out of high school.

-NBA career
+Professional career

 Utah Jazz (2000–2004)

 Stevenson was picked by the Utah Jazz with the 23rd selection of the 2000 NBA draft.

 Stevenson appeared in 222 regular season games during his time with Utah.
 He averaged 5.9 ppg, 1.9 rpg, and 1.2 apg, in 16.7 mpg during that time.
 Stevenson played in five career playoff outings.
 At 19 years old, he became the youngest player to ever play and start for the Jazz during the 2000–01 season.
 In 2001, Stevenson finished second in the NBA Slam Dunk Contest.
 Later that year, Stevenson pleaded no contest to having sex with a 14-year-old girl.

 On March 16, 2003, Stevenson received widespread attention for shoving Ricky Davis of the Cleveland Cavaliers after Davis deliberately missed a shot on his own basket in an attempt to record a triple-double, when the Cavaliers were up 120–95.
 On November 1, 2003, Stevenson scored a then-career-high 24 points in a loss against the Mavericks.